Is Open Relationship Good? Certified Couple Therapist Talks About Pros and Cons of Open Relationships

 Eventually, it affected their marriage and they ended up getting a divorce.

 That is why it is crucial to A) Be honest at all times, and B) Set strong boundaries.

 Open relationships are supposed to enhance your marriage, not complicate it more.
 Therefore, make sure that you and your partner have clear rules and boundaries before you step into this territory.

 My opinion does not matter.
 It is the happiness, health, and satisfaction of the couple that should be the priority.

 I have seen cases where open relationships have led to better communication and strong connection between couples.
 It has enhanced their personal growth and made them happier.

 I have also witnessed cases where open relationships have created a lot of complications.
 This mostly happens when couples don’t address the real issues.
 I would strongly recommend seeking relationship counseling and exploring different ways to reconnect with your partner, and then consider the idea of open relationships if needed at all.

 Otherwise, on an individual level open relationship is really a matter of personal choice.
 Yes, I would advise them to be honest at all costs.
 That is all.

 Are you considering open relationships but feeling confused about it?
-Talk to certified couple therapist to explore your relationship and make sure that you are taking the right decision.
+Talk to a certified couple therapist to explore your relationship and make sure that you are making the right decision.